Navigating the NYC Short-Term Rental Ban in 2026: The Benefits of 30+ Day Rentals

-While this ban may seem like a setback for property owners who have relied on short-term rentals as a source of income, it presents a unique opportunity for others to explore the world of 30+ day rentals.
-In this article, we will explore the benefits of 30+ day rentals and how property owners can navigate the NYC short-term rental ban to make the most of this opportunity.
+While this ban may seem like a setback for property owners who relied on short-term rentals as a source of income, it is a unique time to learn about the world of 30+ day rentals.

 State law and city regulations are clear: Home rentals of fewer than 30 days are not permitted unless the permanent resident or homeowner is present.
 Short-term rentals are only allowed if the host remains in the same unit as guests, and no more than two guests are permitted.